holochain/docs-pages/src/happ-setup.md

 - a DNA with one Zome
 - configuration files to bundle DNA, hApp and Web hApp (UI + hApp)
 - Tryorama setup for e2e tests of the DNA
-- a Vuejs skeleton frontend hooked up to the DNA
+- a Vuejs (or Svelte or LIT) skeleton frontend hooked up to the DNA
 - npm scripts for developing, testing, building and packaging the hApp

 *The generated file structure is the recommended layout for hApps.*